DanDanWangEcon/DanDanWangEcon.github.io/_pages/about.md

 social: true
 ---
 <br>
-**Dandan Wang** serves as an Assistant Professor of Economics at the [Liaoning University](https://enweb.lnu.edu.cn/),  focusing on the development and maintenance of machine learning and econometric toolboxes, with particular emphasising on methods for analysing complex systems involving agent-based models and policy simulations related to climate change and inequality.
+**Dandan Wang** is an Assistant Professor of Economics at the [Liaoning University](https://enweb.lnu.edu.cn/) who bridges **advanced computation and social challenges**.
+She develops machine learning and econometric toolboxes to tackle pressing public policy issues, particularly in **climate change and inequality**.

-Her academic pursuits are centred around applying machine learning techniques to public policy challenges, with a particular emphasis on addressing inequality and environmental issues.
-She leverages econometric methods, machine learning, and agent-based models to analyse the complex interactions between economic policies, climate change, and societal well-being.
+Her research uses **agent-based models and machine learning** to understand how policies affect complex social systems.
+Through this computational approach, she brings fresh insights to environmental economics and social equity, transforming **abstract data into actionable policy guidance**.

 Her research interests include but are not limited to:
 * Machine Learning